Andrettin/Wyrmsun/readme.txt

 - Quests and acquired technologies in the tech tree and quest screens now appear player-colored (usually red for dwarves).
 - The buttons in the quest and tech tree screens now have frames like the in-game buttons.
 - Gold coins now give 5 gold, while gold sacks give 100 and gold chests 500 (previously the quantities were 25, 500 and 1000, respectively).
+- Goblins can now appear in random maps.

 * Quests
 - Quest-related events no longer appear if the "Resources", "Units", "Opponents" or "Game Type" options are not set to "Map Default" in the single player game setup.